NTHB/django/README.md

 ## USER STORY

+###As a user,

-As a user,I would like to write a blog for myself and share with everyone in a website.
+I would like to write a blog for myself and share with everyone in a website.

-As a user, I want to add pictures to the artcle I wrote.
+I want to add pictures to the artcle I wrote.

+###As a developer,

-As a developer, I want to create a authentication for my website.
+I want to create a authentication for my website.

-As a developer, I prefer to maintain content in my site using Django.
+I prefer to maintain content in my site using Django.

-As a developer, I would rather explore more funtionalites to create blog writing website.
+I would rather explore more funtionalites to create blog writing website.